dzalkind/ingest-awaken/README.md

 This section outlines how to set up the recommended development environment for this project.
-Of course, developers are free to use their own development environment, but they risk of experiencing delays in their pull request being accepted due to code that does not pass tests, meet code style, or has other errors.
+Of course, developers are free to use their own development environment, but they risk experiencing delays in their pull request being accepted due to code that does not pass tests, meet code style, or has other errors.
 Unifying the development environments used by developers on this project also allows us to provide better support to developers if they run into other problems.